data301-2020-winter1/course-project-solo_319/analysis/README.md

-This directory will contain all jupyter notebook files.
+**This directory will contain all jupyter notebook files.**

+---

+*I added this line and changed around formatting to show proficiency with markdown.*